Abraham

 retired Professor Emeritus Wash.
 State Univ. and

-Highline College Seattle WA., College of Busn.,Department
+Highline College Seattle WA.,

 Chair: Hospitality and Tourism Mngt.

-1995-present (2007)real estate agent and investor with Century
+1995-present (2007) real estate agent and investor with Century

 and sharing his life with Phyllis Herzog, elementary special ed teacher.